MoNawaz101/Module-20-Credit-Risk-Classification-Challenge/report-template.md

         The confusion matrix shows that 18646 healthy loans (TN) and 615 high-risk loans (FP) were correctly identified from the test data.
 However, 119 healthy loans were incorrectly identified as high-risk (FP) and 4 high-risk loans were incorrectly identified as healthy (FN).

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 The average loan size was $9805.
 We will do the following calculations using this as the loan size.

 In the first model the number of loans wrongly assumed as high-risk and therefore turned down (FP) was 107.
 This cost the bank interest on $1,049,135 on those loans.
 The high-risk loans that were wrongly assumed to be healthy (FN) were 37.
 This total loan amount was $362,785.
 So the total loss to the bank was the interest on the wrongly turned down loans (assume 6%) and the capital on the wrongly given high-risk loans.
 This works out to be a total cost to the bank of (0.06 x 1,049,135) + 362,785 = $425,733.

 In the second model the number of loans wrongly assumed as high risk and therefore turned down (FP) was 119.
 This cost the bank   interest on $1,116,795 on those loans.
 The high-risk loans that were wrongly assumed to be healthy (FN) were 4.
 This total loan amount   was  $39,220.
 So the total loss to the bank was the interest on the wrongly turned down loans (assume 6%) and the capital on the   wrongly given high-risk loans.
 This works out to be a total cost to the bank of (0.06 x $1,116,795) + $39,220 = $106,228.

 The oversampled method provides the better results.
 It is more important to the banks profitablity to reduce the number of  high-risk loans which are incorrectly identified as healthy rather than turning down good applicants incorrectly.
 So oversampling to identify high-risk loans at the expense of healthy loans works because it reduces the number of high-risk loans incorrectly identified..